Skip to main content

 Authentication

 The connector uses OAuth2 authentication.
 The first time you use a Skill Manager tool, Claude will prompt you to log in to systemprompt.io.
-Use the same credentials as your dashboard account.
 After authenticating once, the connection persists across sessions.

 Verification